pns845/Selenium/Readme.txt

+dropdown selection:
+value,index,visible text.
+navigation commands:
+it is used to refresh---driver.refresh() it is used to navigate back---driver.back() it is used to move forward---driver.forward() close--it closes the the browser window on which the focus is set.
+Actions class is an ability provided by Selenium for handling keyboard and mouse events.

 -With the logging module imported, you can use something called a “logger” to log messages that you want to see -Logger:This is the class whose objects will be used in the application code directly to call the functions.
 -LogRecord: Loggers automatically create LogRecord objects that have all the information related